TUM-FAF/FAFSite/README.markdown

 6. Copy the stagging settings to a settings file.

-        $ cd fafsite
-        $ touch settings.py
-        $ cp settings.py staging_settings.py
+        $ cp fafsite/staging_settings.py fafsite/settings.py

 7. Create the tables in the database: `python manage.py syncdb`.
 When prompted for a superuser, create one.
-That are the credentials you are going to use for logging in to the admin panel.
+These are the credentials you are going to use for logging in to the admin panel.
 8. Run the wsgi server: `python manage.py runserver`